ncsu-landscape-dynamics/popsborder/docs/inspections.md

 ```
 inspection:
-  within_box_pct: 1
+  within_box_proportion: 1
 ```

-The value of `within_box_pct` can be set to any value greater than 0 and less than or equal to 1.
-By default, `within_box_pct = 1` meaning all stems within a box can be inspected.
-If `within_box_pct < 1`, only the first `n = within_box_pct * stems_per_box` stems in each box will be inspected.
+The value of `within_box_proportion` can be set to any value greater than 0 and less than or equal to 1.
+By default, `within_box_proportion = 1` meaning all stems within a box can be inspected.
+If `within_box_proportion < 1`, only the first `n = within_box_proportion * stems_per_box` stems in each box will be inspected.

 ## Sample strategy
 The sample strategy can be determined by:

 ```
 inspection:
-  sample_strategy: percentage
+  sample_strategy: proportion
 ```

 The sample strategy defines the method used to compute the number of units to inspect.
-The possible sample strategies include `percentage` for sampling a specified percent of units, `hypergeometric` for sampling to detect a specified infestation level at a specified confidence level using the hypergeometric distribution, `fixed_n` for sampling a specified number of units, and `all` for sampling all units.
+The possible sample strategies include `proportion` for sampling a specified proportion of units, `hypergeometric` for sampling to detect a specified infestation level at a specified confidence level using the hypergeometric distribution, `fixed_n` for sampling a specified number of units, and `all` for sampling all units.

-### Percentage strategy
+### Proportion strategy

-The settings for `percentage` are:
+The settings for `proportion` are:

 ```
 inspection:
-  percentage:
+  proportion:
-      proportion: 0.02
+      value: 0.02
       min_boxes: 1
 ```

-The percentage value is set by `proportion` and the minimum number of boxes to be inspected is set by `min_boxes`.
+The proportion value is set by `proportion` and the minimum number of boxes to be inspected is set by `min_boxes`.
 If `unit = "stems"`, the number of stems to inspect is computed by `proportion * num_stems`.
 Similarly, if `unit = "boxes"`, the number of boxes to inspect is computed by `proportion *